otrv4/otrv4/otrv4.md

   * Store any message keys from the current DH Ratchet that correspond to messages that have not yet arrived:
     * If `k` + `MAX_SKIP` < received `j`:
-         * Inform the user that an unreadable encrypted message was received by replying with an Error Message: ERROR_2.
+         * Raise and exception that informs the user that too many message keys are stored.
       * If `chain_key_r` is not NULL:
          * while `k` < received `j`:
              * Derive
                `chain_key_r[i-1][k+1], MKenc = KDF_2(chain_key_r[i-1][k])`.
-             * Derive (this is done any time a message key is stored as there is no way of knowing if the message that will be received in the future will ask for its computation):
+             * Derive (this is done any time a message key is stored as there is no way of knowing if the message that will be received in the future will ask for the computation of the extra symmetric key):
                `extra_symm_key = KDF_1(0xFF || chain_key_r[i-1][j])`.
              * Store
                `MKenc, extra_sym_key = skipped_MKenc[Public ECDH Key, Public DH Key, i, k]`.